vsartor/mendel-opt/README.md

 Python library written as a case study in making a generalized pythonic implementation of a Genetic Algorithms, which is a heuristic optimization algorithm.

+The algorithm is based on user-defined _"strategies"_ for individual generation, mutation and reproduction, with some basic defaults already implemented.

 ## Optimization

 The genetic algorithm is accessible through the [`mendel.optimizer.optimize`](https://github.com/vsartor/mendel/blob/master/mendel/optimizer.py).
 This function takes in a fitness function, three strategies and optionally some Genetic Algorithm hyper-parameters.